Learnosity/learnosity-sdk-nodejs/REFERENCE.md

 Your private key, as provided by Learnosity.

 **request**<br>
-An optional associative array^ of data relevant to the API being used.
-This will be any data minus the security details that you would normally use to initialise an API.
+Optional data relevant to the API being used.
+This will be any data minus the security details that you would normally use to initialize an API.

 ^Note – the SDK accepts a JSON string and normal JavaScript objects.
 Warning: if you provide an object to this parameter, the object will be modified.